EadinWang/script-googleslides-color-replacer/README.md

-# Slides Color Replacer
+# Google Slides Custom Color Replacer

-Two Google Apps Script that replaces custom text colors across a Google Slides presentation (single or in bulk).
+Two Google Apps Script for bulk find-and-replace of custom text colors across a Google Slides presentation.
 Scans all slides including shapes, grouped shapes, and table cells — and swaps matching RGB text colors for new ones.

+> Currently in Google Slides, you can change themed colors at once through 'Edit theme', but not the custom colors.

 Two versions are included: